by Yavari C., 22 April 2014

 We communicate with each other in a variety of ways:

-- Talking to each other in headspace – this happens in several different ways – we can be talking to each other in the same physical space (for example, I can be over at Hess’s house and talking to him in person), sending ‘written’ or auditory messages in our mental ‘narrative’ (the shared ‘mind’s eye’ we use) without being in the same physical space or using stuff like phones and other communication devices.
+- Talking to each other in headspace: this happens in several different ways – we can be talking to each other in the same physical space (for example, I can be over at Hess’s house and talking to him in person), sending written or auditory messages in our mental narrative (the shared mind’s eye that we use) without being in the same physical space, or using phones and other communication devices.
 Because people can be in different places at different times, the second way of doing things tends to happen most often.

-- Sending ‘communication packets’ – there are times when it’s easier to send information as a ‘packet’, like the way information is transmitted over the internet.
+- Sending communication packets: there are times when it’s easier to send information as a packet, similar to how information is transmitted over the internet.
 It’s not specifically verbal information, but people can send a bundle of data and have it interpreted correctly.
-We often use this to update people on large chunks of information that they may have missed because they were nowhere near the front, and were out of ‘summoning range’, which means they can’t be reached easily at a given time.
+We often use this to update people on large chunks of information that they may have missed because they were nowhere near the front, and were out of summoning range, which means they can’t be reached easily at a given time.

-- Talking to each other aloud – we do this sometimes when we’re at home, but obviously not in public or things like that.
+- Talking to each other aloud: we do this sometimes, too, especially when we’re at home.

-Since we’re a large group of people trying to share a life, we have to co-operate.
+Since we’re a large group of people trying to share a life, we have to cooperate.
 It isn’t always easy, but we make it happen, for the most part.
-We use a variety of methods to make sure we’ve agreed on a decision: voting, informal discussion, more active frontrunners holding veto power and making decisions for the entire group in our best interest – depending on the size of the decision, we use all these means of coming to decisions.
+We use a variety of methods to make sure we’ve agreed on a decision: voting, informal discussion, more active frontrunners holding veto power and making decisions for the entire group in our best interests.
 We’re more likely to allow people to make unilateral decisions if it’s only something they’ll be doing (like a specific person taking a job if they’re going to be the primary person doing it, or someone getting involved in a relationship with someone outside the system), and requiring votes and discussions if it will affect everyone strongly (like moving, enrolling at a university, getting a job lots of people will be doing, career changes).

 Otherworlds/subjective space/headspace